Video Game: Mortal Kombat 3

 - Though, in the original game's case, it could also have been Chicago, where Midway was based.

 - Gory Discretion Shot: Scorpion and Classic Sub-Zero both have a fatality that cuts to black.
-Scorpion summons about 20 clones to brutally do god knows what to an opponent, while Sub-Zero's spine rip is not shown for a more practical reason; the game didn't have an existing spine rip animation in MK3, so this was a way around it when it came to UMK3.
+Scorpion summons about 20 clones (or fellow Shirai Ryu) to brutally do God knows what to an opponent, while Sub-Zero's spine rip is not shown for a more practical reason; the game didn't have an existing spine rip animation in MK3, so this was a way around it when it came to UMK3.

 - La Résistance: Liu Kang, Sub-Zero, Sonya, Nightwolf, Kabal, Jax, Kung Lao, and later Kitana and possibly Jade.